SinisaVukmirovic/VideoDocs-App/README.md

 #### Learned about "has attribute" method in JS [hasAttribute() method](https://developer.mozilla.org/en-US/docs/Web/API/Element/hasAttribute)

 ##### Trying to use custom mouse cursor crashes the app on Chrome for some reason...
-##### UPDATE: started working a few days later by spplying that property through JS
+UPDATE: started working a few days later by spplying that property through JS NEW UPDATE: doesn't work when hosted on GH pages?!
+Image not getting loaded...?!